RossAD/web_crawler/README.md

 ## REST API endpoints:
 ```
-POST   /api/scrape     Submits a URL to be scraped.
+POST   /api/scrape    Submits a URL to be scraped, expecting 'uri' or 'url' in body as JSON.
 Responds with a job ID.
 GET    /api/job/:id   Requests status on a job of given ID.
 Responds with a site's HTML if complete.
 ```